-In this tutorial you will learn How to create & animate a soccer badge with basic lines and shapes.
-Launch Adobe Illustrator and enjoy the process!
+In this tutorial you'll learn how to create and animate a soccer badge with basic lines and shapes.
+Launch Adobe Illustrator and enjoy!

 1. CREATE THE BADGE

-We will begin creating a New Document and then we will make the basic shapes of the ball and badge.
+We'll begin by creating a New Document and then we'll make the basic shapes of the ball and badge.
 Let’s go!

 In Adobe illustrator create a New File (File>New) with the following values:

 With the Polygon Tool create a red pentagon with a 30px radius in the center of the ellipse.
 Copy and paste the shape.
 Rotate horizontally and place it on the upper part of the sphere.
-Duplicate the pentagon five times from the center of the ellipse with the Rotation Tool ( R ) into 72 degrees.
-Delete de shapes out of the the ellipse using the Shaper Builder Tool (Mayus+M).
+Duplicate the pentagon five times from the center of the ellipse with the Rotation Tool ( R ) at 72º.
+Delete the parts that out of the ellipse using the Shaper Builder Tool (Shift+M).
 Group all the shapes (Ctrl+G).

-Join the corners of the pentagons with the Line Segment Tool with a red stroke 4px wide and a Projecting cup.
-Create an ellipse of 200x200px around the soccer ball with a stroke weight 4 colored in red with a white fill color.
+Join the corners of the pentagons using the Line Segment Tool with a red stroke that's 4px wide.
+Create an ellipse of 200x200px around the soccer ball with a stroke weight of 4px colored in red with a white fill color.
 Send it behind the soccer ball (Arrange>Send to back).

-Let’s create a 600x600px ellipse with the Ellipse Tool (L), once again red stroke 4px but this time no fill color.
-Aligned the two ellipse vertex and using the Rotation Tool ( R ) to duplicate the big ellipse three times (into 120 degrees), placing the anchor point on the center of the pentagon.
-Select the three ellipses and with the Sharper Builder Tool (Mayus+M) create an intersected shape around de ball.
+Let’s create a 600x600px ellipse with the Ellipse Tool (L), once again with red stroke of 4px but this time no fill color.
+Align the two ellipses' vertex and using the Rotation Tool ( R ), duplicate the big ellipse three times (120º), placing the anchor point in the center of the pentagon.
+Select the three ellipses and with the Shape Builder Tool (Shift+M) create an intersecting shape around the ball.
 Remove the excess.

 Select the badge and fill it in with white and send it back (Object>Arrange> Send to back).
 Then copy (Ctrl+C) and paste in front (Ctrl+F).
-We will make and offset shape going to Effect>Path>Offset Path and apply –10 px in the offset value.
+We'll make an offset shape going to Effect>Path>Offset Path and apply –10 px in the offset value.
 Lastly go to Object>Expand appearance.

-Now we will create the lines behind the soccer ball on the badge.
+Now we'll create the lines behind the soccer ball on the badge.
 Select the small badge and double click over it to isolate it, this way it will be easier to work.
-In this point, select the Line Segment Tool and create a red vertical line from the center of the badge.
-Then with the Rotation Tool ( R ) duplicate the lines with 5 degrees with the anchor on the down vertex.
-Select everything, grab the Shape Builder Tool (Mayus+M) and remove the lines outside the badge.
+Select the Line Segment Tool and create a red vertical line from the center of the badge.
+Then with the Rotation Tool ( R ) duplicate the lines at 5º with the anchor on the lower vertex.
+Select everything, grab the Shape Builder Tool (Shift+M) and remove the lines outside the badge.
 Exit the Isolation Mode.

-(A).
-Lastly Copy and Paste in front and reflect vertical axis with the Reflect Tool (O) placing the anchor point in the center of the badge.
+Lastly Copy and Paste in front and reflect on the vertical axis with the Reflect Tool (O) placing the anchor point in the center of the badge.

 Now, let’s create the banner.

-Then add another node with the Pen Tool (P) on the rite side and move it inward and down with the Selection Direct Tool (A).
-Copy and Paste in front and Reflect vertical axis.
+Then add another node with the Pen Tool (P) on the right side and move it inward and down with the Direct Selection Tool (A).
+Copy and Paste in front and Reflect on the vertical axis.
 Place the reflected flap on the other side of the rectangle.
-Exit Isolation Mode and select the banner group, go to Effect>Warp>Arc and apply Bend 51%.
-Now go to Object>Expand Appearance and place the banner in the center of the badge, Ungroup (Shift+Ctrl+G), select the flaps and send back.
+Exit Isolation Mode and select the banner group.
+Go to Effect>Warp>Arc and apply a Bend of 51%.
+Now go to Object>Expand Appearance and place the banner in the center of the badge.
+Ungroup (Shift+Ctrl+G), select the flaps and send back.

 Now let’s create the "HEART" title for the banner.
-Create a text layer (Size 40pt, centered, set tracking in 200, white color) over the rectangle path.
-Create two little ellipses, place them on top of the banner and you are ready!
+Create a text layer (Size: 40pt, centered, set tracking to 200, color: white) over the rectangle path.
+Create two small ellipses, place them on top of the banner and you're ready!
 Let’s go to Adobe Photoshop to animate the GIF!

 Prepare the document to export to Abobe Photoshop.
 First on the Layer panel, Release to Layers (Sequence).
-You can rename the layers so it will be easier to find them on photoshop.
-Then export the Photoshop file "Using Artboards" (File>Export>Export as).
+You can rename the layers so it will be easier to find them on Photoshop.
+Then export the Photoshop file and select "Use Artboards" (File>Export>Export as).

-Now let’s create an animated GIF on Adobe Photoshop with the layers we have imported from Adobe Illustrator.
+Now let’s create an animated GIF on Adobe Photoshop with the layers we've imported from Adobe Illustrator.
 Let’s go!

-Open the exported file from Abobe Illustrator to Photoshop.
-Ass you see, we have all the layers in the Layer panel.
-Now we will bring out the Timeline panel (Window>Time line) where we will create "Video Timeline".
-Set the work area to 02:00f end.
+Open the exported file from Abobe Illustrator in Photoshop.
+As you see, we have all the layers in the Layers panel.
+Now we'll bring out the Timeline panel (Window>Time line) where we'll create "Video Timeline".
+Set the work area to 02:00f.

 Now let’s make the ball rotate.
-Convert layer 11 in to a Smart Object and create a new Transformation Key frame at frame 0, then in 01,00 frame give it a 72 degrees and in the last frame 144 degrees.
+Convert layer 11 into a Smart Object and create a new Transformation Key frame at frame 0, then in frame 01,00 give it 72º, and in the last frame 144º.

-No to the banner badge.
-Apply a Gradient Overlay at layer 5, opacity 50%, 24 degrees angle, white color and Normal blend mode.
-Move the gradient with the Move tool (V) to the left and create a new Style in the last keyframe.
-Move again the gradient to the right at frame 01:00 and create a new style keyframe.
+Now to the banner badge.
+Apply a Gradient Overlay to layer 5, Opacity 50%, 24º angle, white color and Normal blend mode.
+Move the gradient with the Move tool (V) to the left and create a New Style in the last keyframe.
+Move the gradient again to the right at frame 01:00 and create a New Style keyframe.
 Repeat on layer 15 and 16.

-To finish, we will animate the "HEART" title.
-On layer 4 set and Oppacity Keyframe at 0% and on the last keyframe, set it up to 100%
+To finish, we'll animate the "HEART" title.
+On layer 4 set an Opacity Keyframe to 0% and on the last keyframe, set it up to 100%

-Finally create a Solid Color White and place it as a background.
+Finally create a Solid Color in White and place it as a background.

-Export the GIF (File>Export>Save for Web) with the following values and you are done!
+Export the GIF (File>Export>Save for Web) with the following values and you're done!